×

 If your fingers’ muscle memory is trained in English or another language, getting used to typing German letters is always a bit of a rocky process.

-In this post, we’ll talk about exactly what those secret German letters are that don’t appear in the English language and how to easily type them on your computer or mobile device.
-We’ll also give you some fun practice resources to train your fingers in German typing.
+In this post, I’ll talk about exactly what those secret German letters are that don’t appear in the English language and how to type German letters on your computer or mobile device.
+I’ll also give you some fun practice resources to train your fingers in German typing.

 PC and Mac Shortcuts for Special German Characters